Can You Sue A Company That Has Ceased Trading?

 At Legal Helpline, our clients often ask us questions like:

-• Could I claim against a company in liquidation?
+• Could I claim against a liquidated company?

 • Could I claim against a company that has been dissolved?

-• Could I claim against a company which has closed down?”
+• Could I claim against a business which has closed down?”

-If you have been injured or made ill because a business acted negligently, it is only fair that you should be able to claim compensation for your injuries.
+If you have been injured because a business acted negligently, it is only fair that you should be able to claim compensation for your injuries.
 If the defendant goes into liquidation, is closed or becomes dissolved, it becomes harder for the claimant (injured party) to make their claim.

 In this guide, we will look at why people make accident claims for compensation.
 We will also explain what it means if a business goes into liquidation, is closed down, or is dissolved.
 We will explain how to go about suing a limited company that no longer exists or how to make a personal injury claim against a dissolved, liquidated or closed company.